idvorkin/idvorkin.github.io/_d/remotework.md

 ### Discrete "units of action" and follow ups for non-public tasks

-In a public setting, a task system is better then storing todos in e-mail.
+In a public setting, a task system is better than storing todos in e-mail.
 However, for private and small group tasks e-mail is great, especially when organized into folders with rules.

 ### Focused Threads

 ### Other Use Cases

-- Read a thread at at a time.
+- Read a thread at a time.
 - See only “Un-Read” post comments
 - Sending a mail to yourself for followup
 - Seeing your sent mail to people